SnoozToolbox/snooz-package-ceams/HOWTO_git.md

 otherwise
 	$ git push

-### Squash multiple commits from a feature branch into the master
+### Squash multiple commits from a feature branch into the main
-Once your feature is validated and you want to add it to the master.
+Once your feature is validated and you want to add it to the main.
 	https://makandracards.com/makandra/527-squash-several-git-commits-into-a-single-commit
 	https://gist.github.com/patik/b8a9dc5cd356f9f6f980
-Switch to the master branch and make sure you are up to date
+Switch to the main branch and make sure you are up to date
-	$ git checkout master
+	$ git checkout main
 	$ git pull
-Merge your feature branch into the master branch locally
+Merge your feature branch into the main branch locally
 	$ git merge branch_name
 To solve conflicts
 	To get the file from the feature branch
 		$ git checkout --theirs path_to_file
-	To get the file from the master
+	To get the file from the main
 		$ git checkout --ours path_to_file
-Reset the local master branch to origin's state:
+Reset the local main branch to origin's state:
-	$ git reset origin/master
+	$ git reset origin/main
 Now all of your changes are considered as unstaged changes.
 You can test snooz, run pipeline, validate and modify the files if needed.
 You can add/commit/push them into one clean commit that includes the whole code for a feature.